rebelsky/csc207c/_labs/array-based-lists.md

 Acknowledgements
 ----------------

-This lab is closely based on one from CSC 207 2014F.
-The extra problems are all new.
-There are some new questions about list iterators in problem 1.
-A section on failing fast was removed.
+This lab is closely based on one from CSC 207 2019S.